-You know how after you get home from a trip, the very first question from friends and family is, “What was your favorite part?!”?
+You know how, post-trip, the very first question from friends and family is, “What was your favorite part?!”?
 And have you noticed that, for some reason, no one ever seems very receptive to, “EVERYTHING!!!!!”?

-Realistically, though, if you weren’t forced to answer on the spot, you probably do have a favorite.
-Whether it’s a hotel, a restaurant, or a single moment, these are the things you’re going to think of first when you look back on a trip.
+Realistically, though, you probably do have a favorite, right?
+It can be a hotel, a restaurant, or a single moment.
+But these are the things you’re going to think of first when you look back on a trip.

-All of this is to say that today, we’re introducing a new feature that we hope will highlight the best of our best.
-There were so many things we loved about our #LTeastcoast summer reunion, but it has been decided: this one takes the cake.
+So today, we’re introducing a new feature that we hope will highlight the best of our best.
+There were so many things we loved about our #LTeastcoast summer reunion, but it has been decided: The Inn at Hastings Park takes the cake.